Aksh465/cyart-vapt-team/Threatgraph/README.md

 GET /findings/demo
 ```

-Creates:
+Creates

 - Finding
 - Risk Assessment

-Stores both into PostgreSQL.
+Stores both in PostgreSQL.

+**Not used in the production workflow.**

 ---